dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/detail-panel.png

-The detail panel allows DMX to display more information than the :ref:`in-map details <user-in-map-details>`.
+The Detail Panel allows DMX to display more information than the :ref:`in-map details <user-in-map-details>`.
 It is also used for editing data.

-The detail panel can only be opened if you have selected an item on the map.
+The Detail Panel can only be opened if you have selected an item on the map.
 Once opened, it stays open as long as you have selected an item.
-When you unselect an item by clicking somewhere onto your topicmap the detail panel closes.
+When you unselect an item by clicking somewhere onto your topicmap the Detail Panel closes.

-DMX avoids to display redundant information by not opening both the detail panel and the in-map details at the same time *unless* you explicitly :ref:`pin<user-pinning-things>` one of them:
+DMX avoids to display redundant information by not opening both the Detail Panel and the in-map details at the same time *unless* you explicitly :ref:`pin<user-pinning-things>` one of them:
 To show selected "In-map Details" while the "Detail Panel" is open you can :ref:`pin<user-pinning-things>` the in-map details to your map.
 Pinning shows "In-map Details" in a topicmap, no matter what.
 Vice-versa you can also pin the "Detail Panel" by clicking the little pin icon in its upper right corner.
-Using the same button you can un-pin and close the detail panel.
+Using the same button you can un-pin and close the Detail Panel.

 .. image:: _static/pin-detail-panel.png

-Note that the detail panel only displays details of a single selected item, not when you :ref:`bulk select<user-bulk-selection>` several items.
+Note that the Detail Panel only displays details of a single selected item, not when you :ref:`bulk select<user-bulk-selection>` several items.

 .. _user-detail-panel-the-info-tab:

 The "Info" tab
 --------------

-The "Info" tab is the first section of the :ref:`detail panel<user-the-detail-panel>`.
+The "Info" tab is the first section of the :ref:`Detail Panel<user-the-detail-panel>`.
 It is named after the type of your current selection, e.g. a topic of type "Person" or "Event".
-You can go to the info tab directly by choosing *Details* from the :ref:`context menu<user-the-context-menu>` or by selecting the first tab in the detail panel.
+You can go to the info tab directly by choosing *Details* from the :ref:`context menu<user-the-context-menu>` or by selecting the first tab in the Detail Panel.

 In **display mode** it shows the direct child topics of what is currently selected as this is the most commonly wanted information.
 It only shows child topics with a value assigned, that is fields containing data.